AcidBurnHen/pycroner/README.md

 Jobs are configured via a YAML file and executed by the runner once their cron schedule matches the current time.

+While this Python package is easy to install and get started with, I am also actively developing its Rust counterpart [croner](https://github.com/AcidBurnHen/croner).
+I continuously share ideas and improvements between the two, bringing new features from PyCroner into Croner and applying Rust-inspired optimizations to make the Python version faster.
+I do not plan on dropping support for either project.
+My goal is to keep them in feature parity and evolving side by side.

 ## Why Pycroner?

 This started as a tool I built for myself.